govau/service-manual/README.md

 # Digital Guides
 > https://guides.service.gov.au/

-> We aim to provide a single, clear, consistent and compelling service manual which will inspire teams and help support them with how to design and deliver great services.
+> We aim to provide clear, consistent and compelling guidance which will inspire teams and help support them with how to design and deliver great digital services.

 ## Staging